brianmayeshiro/brianmayeshiro.github.io/essays/get-meteor-today.md

 So, don’t get yourself hit with an asteroid-sized problem in app development, instead go with the smaller and more manageable Meteor.

 ###### *Warning.
-When using Meteor, side effects may include: Hours of banging your head against the wall, regret of buying a PC, several reinstalls, long extraction times, increase use of curse words, and rage quitting.
+When using Meteor, side effects may include: hours of banging your head against the wall, regret of buying a PC, several reinstalls, long extraction times, increase use of curse words, and rage quitting.
 Consider talking to your doctor or psychiatrist first before trying Meteor.